brianinnes/homeLab/docs/ovirt.md

 9. Wait for installation to complete then select to reboot when selected (ensure the USB memory stick is removed so it doesn't boot from the install media)
 10. You can now interact with the installed system using the web based cockpit UI.
 On your laptop or a workstation on the network, navigate to ```https://<host address>:9090```.
 Where the host address is the address you added in DNS for the IP address you manually configured in step 6 above.

+## (Optional) Create partition for Gluster filesystem

+If you are using a disk partition for the Gluster FS, then you need to create the partition.
+In the cockpit UI, navigate to the **Storage** section.
+Select the disk where the partition will live from the side panel.
+This will show the partitions in the Content section.
+Next to the unallocated space there is a **Create partition** button.
+Click the button to create a partition.
+Set the required size and select **No filesystem** as the type then click **Create partition**  to create the partition.

 ## Setup ssh keys

 During the install the ansible scripts need to be able to execute commands on the host.
 To do this it uses passwordless ssh.
 Even though we are only using a single host, the scripts are written to work across multiple hosts, so we need to enable passwordless ssh.